 We have restated our 2010 comparative data throughout this document to reflect the adoption of IFRS, with effect from January 1, 2010 (Transition Date).
-For the second quarter and first half of 2010, our IFRS net earnings were \$13.0 million and \$41.5 million, respectively, which were \$19.1 million and \$21.7 million, respectively, higher than under GAAP (full year 2010 - IFRS net earnings were \$101.2 million, \$20.4 million higher than under GAAP).
+For the third quarter of 2010, our IFRS net earnings of \$21.3 million were \$14.1 million lower than under GAAP.
+For the first nine months of 2010, our IFRS net earnings of \$62.8 million higher than under GAAP (full year 2010 - IFRS net earnings were \$101.2 million, \$20.4 million higher than under GAAP).
 The most significant GAAP to IFRS adjustment to our consolidated statement of operations throughout 2010 related to the timing of recording restructuring charges.
-Under IFRS, our net earnings were higher than under GAAP as we deferred the recognition of certain restructuring charges until we announced the actions.
-The most significant adjustment to the consolidated balance sheet related to the accounting for actuarial losses arising from pension and post-retirement benefit plans.
+Under IFRS, we deferred the recognition of restructuring charges until we announced the actions.
+The most significant adjustment to our consolidated balance sheet related to the accounting for actuarial losses arising from pension and post-retirement benefit plans.
 IFRS allows us to recognize on our consolidated balance sheet, as at the Transition Date, our cumulative actuarial losses previously unrecognized under GAAP through equity.
 In management's view, this transition adjustment better reflects the economic position of our pension and post-retirement benefit plans than under GAAP.
-Under IFRS as compared to GAAP, our deferred pension assets as at January 1, 2010 have decreased by approximately \$90 million and our pension liabilities have increased by approximately \$40 million, with a corresponding adjustment against equity of approximately \$130 million.
+Under IFRS as compared to GAAP, our deferred pension assets as at January 1, 2010 decreased by approximately \$90 million and our pension liabilities increased by approximately \$40 million, with a corresponding adjustment against equity of approximately \$130 million.

-Summary of Q2 2011
+Summary of Q3 2011